nicholasjhenry/rails-template/README.md

     http://localhost:3000/posts

-You can also run the generated spec using <tt>rake spec</tt>.
+You can also run the generated spec with:

+    $ rake db:test:clone
+    $ bundler exec rspec spec

 ## Running a Single Recipe

 You can also run a single or multiple recipes in an existing application by passing in the names:

     rake rails:template LOCATION=/path/to/firsthand.rb RECIPES=stylesheet,template

 In this case, this will only run the stylesheet and template recipes.
 You will be required to commit changes to source control yourself after the recipe has been run.
 What recipes can be run?
 See <tt>./recipes</tt>.